Skip to content

-University of Gloucestershire to confer honorary degrees on former Certificate of Education graduates
+University of Gloucestershire confers honorary degrees on former Certificate of Education graduates

-University of Gloucestershire will honour alumni who completed a Certificate of Education (Cert Ed) between 1955-1982 at all its predecessor institutions.
+University of Gloucestershire have honoured alumni who completed a Certificate of Education (Cert Ed) between 1955-1982 at all its predecessor institutions at a special graduation ceremony.

-Held in The Chapel at Francis Close Hall Campus on 5 September, the event will run multiple ceremonies to confer Honorary Bachelor of Education Degrees upon hundreds of eligible former students.
+Held in The Chapel at Francis Close Hall Campus, the University welcomed 900 graduates and guests over 5 ceremonies, to confer Honorary Bachelor of Education Degrees upon eligible former students.

-Among the alumni to be conferred with the honorary degree is Sandra Walton OBE, who attended St Mary’s College from 1964-67 where she studied Divinity and Craft.
+Among those receiving honorary degrees was Sandra Walton OBE, who attended St Mary’s College from 1964-67 where she studied Divinity and Craft.

 Sandra recalls the strict rules at the College: “scarves and cloaks were mandatory, girls were not allowed to wear trousers, and male visitors were limited to two hours on Sundays!”